Gilleasbag/AligningEuroLLMWithHumanEthics/README.md

 # Aligning EuroLLM with Human Ethics: Undergraduate Thesis

 Welcome to my Thesis respository for Aligning EuroLLM with Human Ethics.
 This project contains research, code, and multilingual resources.
+For the machine translated datasets of the ETHICS dataset, see https://github.com/Gilleasbag/multilingual-ETHICS-datasets.

 ## Repository Structure